 Since churches in England started re-opening, the guidance from the government has moved the goalposts on more than one occasion.
 Most famously on the use of face coverings!
-To attempt to keep up with those changes, EFCC has contacted churches on a number of occasions.
-Here are PDFs of all those e-mails and our original advice is in the section below.
+To attempt to keep up with those changes, EFCC has e-mailed Coronavirus updates on a regular basis.

 Tom’s weekly sermons

 While the lockdown continues, our Ministry Director, Tom Brand will post a weekly sermon.
 These are primarily to encourage our pastors and church leaders.
 However, they will also be of real benefit to any churches who may not have the technology to stream services themselves.

 A new sermon will be posted each Friday or Saturday and you’ll find links to previous sermons below.

 Luke 23:33-39 The cross of Christ

 1 Peter 2:1-3 Grow in love for the Lord

 1 Peter 1:13-2:2 Christ is the centre of universal history

 1 Peter 1:13 Set your hope on Christ